Interested in becoming a member of NALP?

 Learn more about membership here.

 As a member-driven association, NALP relies on the contributions of volunteers at every turn.
-Whether you’ve been a NALP member for years or are new to the profession, you have a unique perspective and there are many ways to contribute.
+As a NALP member for years or as a new member, you have a unique perspective and there are many ways to contribute.
 We regularly need volunteers at all levels, whether you have a couple of hours to spare or would like to commit yourself to serving in a leadership role on a Section, Advisory Group, Work Group, or the Board of Directors.

 While the members of Advisory Groups and some Work Groups are generally established by the President-Elect prior to the Annual Education Conference, their membership changes throughout the year because of inevitable transitions, and new Work Groups may form around a new task or issue.

 Beyond Sections, Advisory Groups and Work Groups, there are numerous ways to get involved in NALP.
 You could offer to:

 Read more about how others have assumed leadership roles in NALP in this NALP Bulletin article.

 Ready to volunteer?

 Send an e-mail to NALP’s President-Elect Mina Jones Jefferson.
 Please be sure to indicate your area of interest and your availability, and we’ll be back in touch with you soon.
 For more information, see the invitation letter from President-Elect Jefferson and/or fill out the 2016 Call for Volunteers.